Table of contents

 Another research study was published in Kidney360, titled “Association of Blood Pressure Genetic Risk Score with Cardiovascular Disease and Chronic Kidney Disease Progression: Findings from the CRIC Study.”

-The study investigated whether blood pressure genetic risk predicts cardiovascular disease and kidney disease progression in patients with chronic kidney disease.
+The study investigated whether blood pressure genetic risk predicts cardiovascular disease and kidney failure progression in patients with chronic kidney disease.

 It found that higher genetic risk was not associated with chronic kidney disease progression.
 Thus, it concluded that while genetic risk for elevation in blood pressure was associated with increased risk of cardiovascular disease, it did not contribute to chronic kidney disease progression.